Tamas-Gavlider/MyVault/README.md

 - Heroku - Used to deploy the project for hosting and managing the live application.
 - Favicon.io - To create Favicon.
 - [SmartDraw](https://www.smartdraw.com/entity-relationship-diagram/er-diagram-tool.htm) - To create ER Diagram
+- [FreeConvert](https://www.freeconvert.com/convert/video-to-gif) - to convert screenrecordings to GIF
-- Stripe - for payment system
+- Stripe - for payment system.

 ### Stripe